haf-decent/spark-ar-scripting/README.md

 | Async/Await     | Yes       | -1          | +1          |
 | **Hybrid**      | Yes       | +1          | 0           |

 The Hybrid approach is my pick, but feel free to choose which option works best for you.
-Feel free to download the example project and test out the different options.
+Also feel free to download the example project and test out the different options for yourself.

 ### Shameless Self-Promotion
 If you found this helpful and want to learn more about Spark AR, I put together this [Udemy tutorial series](https://www.udemy.com/course/the-complete-spark-ar-course/?referralCode=2D981BA24888FD641825).